Burial flags to honor Veterans and Reservists

 We provide a United States flag to drape on a casket (or coffin) or place with an urn in honor of the military service of a Veteran or Reservist.
 Find out how to apply for this burial honor.

-Can I get a burial flag?
+Am I eligible for a burial flag?

 You can get a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist and any one of the descriptions below is true for that person.